honungsburk/kombo-tutorial/README.md

 - [nvm](https://github.com/nvm-sh/nvm#installing-and-updating)
 - [Node.js](https://nodejs.org/en/) (v16 or later)

+## Setup

+Run `npm install` and test that `npm run test` works.
+If they don't work ask your instructor.

 ## Introduction

 What are parser combinators?
 They are a way to build parsers by combining smaller parsers.